 Paragraphs 5.1.18 to 5.1.23 NHMRC National Statement on Ethical Conduct in Human Research (2007).

 For applications where CALHN is the only SA Health site involved, submission is via the LNR EGA Form.

 Guidelines for drafting a Study Protocol and Participant Information and Consent Form are available below:

-For multi-site studies, applications require completion of the LNR Ethics Form and LNR Site Specific Assessment (SSA) Form via the Online Forms Portal
+For multi-site studies, applications require completion of the HREA and Site Specific Assessment (SSA) Forms via the Online Forms Portal

 It is recommended that you consult with the CALHN Researcher Support Officer prior to completing your submission.